-The 'read backward' command initiates an operation in the same manner as the 'read' command, except that the data bytes are transferred to main storage by the channel in reverse order to that for 'read' command.
-The control unit may be designed to cause mechanical motion in the 1/0 device in the opposite direction to that for a 'read' command or may be designed to operate in the device precisely as with a 'read' command.
+opposite to that of writing.
+The control unit may be designed to cause mechanical motion in the I/O device in the opposite direction of that for a read command or may be designed to operate in the device precisely as with a read command.

-Unless otherwise noted, any description that refers to 'read' also applies to 'read backward.'
+Unless otherwise noted, any description that applies to read also applies to read backward.